- CORE VALUES

 MB 441.
 FOOD MICROBIOLOGY LABORATORY (2 cr, W).
 Laboratory techniques to accompany MB 440.
 (Prereqs: MB 303 or 303H and MB 440*.)
 Course Syllabus

 MB 448.
-MICROBIAL ECOLOGY (3 cr, W).
+MICROBE - ENVIRONMENT INTERACTIONS (3 cr, W).
 A comparison of soil sediments and freshwater as microbial habitats.
 Discussion of the role of microorganisms in nutrient cycles, effects of microbial activity on plant and animal life.
 (MB 302.)
 Course Syllabus

 MB 479.
 FERMENTATION MICROBIOLOGY (3 cr, Sp).
 An introduction to industrial microbiology with a focus on the physiology of fermentation and use of microorganisms for the production of food ingredients, fermented foods, and beverages.
 (Prereqs: BI 212 or 212H and CH 331 and 332; and BB 350 or 450 and MB 302.)
 Course Syllabus